trafficinc/explore-redcap-db/README.md

  Or save output to a file: `php learndb.php compare > new_project_output.txt`

-Now you will be able to see what database tables were effected! **Note: this works on inserts and deletes, not updates.
-Updates are more complicated and not supported yet, if you have a good idea, please share and we can implement it for updates.
+Now you will be able to see what database tables were effected! **Note: this works on inserts and deletes, and updates, it expects primary keys in tables, if not present it will tka ethe first column for updates.
+Updates show just the row that was updated, not the specific column in the row, but the row can be found by the "PK Row ID" in "Updates Found:".

 ## Example output: